LargeWC-Code/TrustaSitter/README.md

 # TrustaSitter – Babysitter Booking System

-**TrustaSitter** is a full-stack babysitter booking platform developed as part of the **SOFT806 – Continuous Integration and Continuous Deployment** assignment at AIS.
+**TrustaSitter** is a full-stack babysitter booking platform developed to demonstrate modern web development practices, including secure authentication, role-based access, and cloud deployment readiness.

 This project demonstrates the application of:
 - ✅ Agile methodology using **Scrum**